 ThinkAchieve Faculty Fellows

 ThinkAchieve Faculty Fellows is a year-long faculty cohort program facilitated by UTC faculty who are experts on a teaching strategy or approach that promotes student critical thinking and active learning.
-We are offering two cohorts this year, and faculty may apply for their cohort of interest by Friday, February 21st (click here for the form).
 With this program, faculty participate in a half-day workshop on Wednesday, April 30th or Thursday, May 1st 2014 and at least three meetings with their cohort during each semester of the 2014-2015 academic year.
 The program culminates with a campus-wide presentation by each cohort in April or May 2015.

 Selections for each cohort will be made by the ThinkAchieve Awards Committee.
 A broad representation from the colleges will be a priority in the selection process.
 To apply for a cohort, click here for the application form.
 Cohort participants will receive $500 for participation.
 Active involvement in all components of the program (workshop, academic year meetings, and campus-wide presentation) is required.
 Full time and part time faculty are eligible to apply.